test-kitchen/test-kitchen/docs/source/docs/getting-started/running-converge.md

 || 1.
 I will always exit with code **0** if my operation was successful.
 || 2.
 I will always exit with a non-zero code if **any** part of my operation was not successful.
 || 3.
 Any behavior to the contrary **is a bug**.
-|| This exit code behavior is a funamental prerequisite for any tool working in a Continuous Integration (CI) environment.
+|| This exit code behavior is a fundamental prerequisite for any tool working in a Continuous Integration (CI) environment.

 Let's check the status of our instance: